BiDAlab/FaceGenderID/README.md

 If you use these pretrained models, make sure you cite the work:

 [1] Ruben Vera-Rodriguez, Marta Blazquez, Aythami Morales, Ester Gonzalez-Sosa, João C. Neves, and Hugo Proença, “[FaceGenderID: Exploiting Gender Information in DCNNs Face Recognition Systems](http://openaccess.thecvf.com/content_CVPRW_2019/papers/BEFA/Vera-Rodriguez_FaceGenderID_Exploiting_Gender_Information_in_DCNNs_Face_Recognition_Systems_CVPRW_2019_paper.pdf)”, in Proc.
 CVPR workshop on Bias Estimation in Face Analytics, 2019.

+Please remember to reference article [1] on any work made public, whatever the form, based directly or indirectly on any part of the FaceGenderID pretrained DCNNs models made available here  for face recognition.